 When Houston Community College (HCC) sent out initial invitations to the college community to learn about the ACES initiative, they intentionally included colleagues from Academic Support Services.
 As a cross-functional team was developing to coordinate this work, the project lead saw value in having Student Affairs personnel at the table from the beginning.
-HCC's cross-functional Every Learner Everywhere team includes project management, faculty, instructional leaders (department deans and chairs), and staff from support services (online, academic success centers, instructional design, and institutional research).
+HCC's cross-functional Every Learner Everywhere team includes project management, faculty, instructional leaders (department deans and chairs), and staff from support services (online, academic success centers, instructional suggests, meaningful advisement helps students understand the purpose of the curriculum, how it all fits together, and how it will help them succeed beyond college.
+This can deepen student motivation, helping them move beyond simply fulfilling what they often see as "meaningless" requirements.
+These efforts design, and institutional research).
 By co-constructing the adaptive learning initiative with faculty and Student Affairs professionals, the team worked to ensure that students could access instructional support for their courses from tutors who were knowledgeable about the features and functions of the adaptive courseware.